Rushil-K/Deep-Learning/RNN/README.md

 ## **Overview**

 This project is a state-of-the-art sentiment analysis solution built using a Recurrent Neural Network (RNN).
 It incorporates a custom-built web scraper that dynamically extracts movie reviews from Metacritic.
 The collected data undergoes a robust preprocessing pipeline before being used to train an RNN model that classifies reviews as either positive or negative.
-Additionally, the project includes a recommendation system that suggests movies based on sentiment trends.
 This solution is designed for scalability and can be extended to other domains requiring sentiment-based classification.

 ## **Key Features**